Written by: Shannon Pratt-Phillips, PhD.

 Amino acids are the building blocks of protein, which contribute to most of the horse’s vital processes.
 Different combinations of amino acids form a variety of proteins, which the horse can use in different ways.
-In this article, we will explain how amino acids work in the body, and how you can ensure your horse is getting the protein he needs.
+In this article, we will explain how they work in the body, and how you can ensure your horse is getting the protein he needs.

 The Composition of Protein

 Amino acids differ from other organic compounds (namely fats and carbohydrates, which contain only oxygen, carbon and hydrogen) because they also include an “amine” group in their structure.
 The amine group is unique because it contains the element nitrogen.

 There are approximately 20 different primary amino acids, all of which are made up of amine and carboxylic acid groups of molecules, but differ from each other in that they each have a unique side-chain (represented as “R” in the illustration).

 These side-chains vary in structure, from a single hydrogen atom (as found in the amino acid glycine), to more complex and even cyclic structures (such as the amino acid tyrosine).
 These side-chains usually contain carbon, oxygen and hydrogen atoms, but some contain additional nitrogen atoms (such as the amino acid lysine), or sulfur atoms (as found in the amino acids methionine and cysteine).